 Mechanical feeders.
 A better, though somewhat more expensive (at least in the short term) solution is mechanical feeders.
 There are several designs available, and if their fish eat dry foods, the hobbyist can probably find a suitable feeder to deliver it.
 Most are designed to feed flake or small granular foods, but at least one larger model can be used for pebble-sized pelleted foods.
 The size of the portion can usually be set, although some models require more guesswork than others.
 The timing mechanism also varies from model to model: some simply feed approximately every 12 hours, others can be mechanically set a bit more specifically, and some require a Ph.D. in electronics (or the equivalent 10 year old child) to program.

-The obvious advantage to mechanical feeders is that fish won't need to adapt to a new, or worse yet, a lesser food than their owners have been feeding them all along.
-They are suitable for most types of fish - even saltwater - although larger tanks may require multiple feeders.
+The obvious advantage to mechanical feeders is that fish won’t need to adapt to a new, or worse yet, a lesser food than their owners have been feeding them all along.
+They are suitable for most types of fish – even saltwater – although larger tanks may require multiple feeders.
 On the downside, by their very nature they clog quite easily when placed too close to water, so the hobbyist needs to install them properly above the tank, well away from the splashing of airstones and pumps.
-Their biggest disadvantage is initial cost, but at a buck or more a pop for feeder blocks, mechanical feeders are cost effective in the long run.
+Their biggest disadvantage is initial cost, and many stores find it profitable to keep a few units on hand for rental.

 Alternatives for Special Situations.
 For fish with vegetarian leanings, adding a healthy bunch or two of “anacharis” (Elodea species) or “hornwort” (Ceratophyllum demersum ) is an all-natural solution that allows 24 hour grazing.
 For young fry or other smaller fishes, there is a brine shrimp hatchery that can be installed inside the aquarium, and the tiny shrimplets (“nauplii” if you really want to get technical) wander out into the tank continuously as they hatch.